Type of Property Guide

 The costs of selling a short lease studio flat depend on the route taken.
 Understanding the cost stack helps you compare net proceeds across the four options realistically, rather than getting drawn to the route with the highest headline price.

-• Estate agent fees: typically 1 to 2 per cent of sale price plus VAT, often £2,000 to £5,000.
+• Estate agent fees: typically 1 to 2 percent of sale price plus VAT, often £1,500 to £4,000.
 Not applicable for direct sale or auction.

 • Conveyancing solicitor: £1,000 to £2,000 plus VAT for a standard leasehold sale; more for short lease or complications.